 FARE: The fare is $50 per passenger.
 The minimum fare for our scheduled cruises is $200; and, there is a maximum of 6 passengers.

-REFRESHMENTS: We can include a collectible Hope and Glory bag which will include a bottle of wine with assorted cheeses and crackers at a modest charge of $45 and suitable for two.
+REFRESHMENTS: We can include a collectible Hope and Glory souvenir bag which will include our Chef selected bottle of wine, and charcuterie at a modest charge of $45 and suitable for two.

 The value of a cruise is clearly understood as one finally gets to see the lovely waterfront homes and wildlife.
 The water is our town’s “main street”.